-Foot pain is a common complaint and many suffer it in some form or another.
-Foot pain can be caused by a wide variety of conditions.
+Foot pain is a common complaint and many suffer from it in one form or another.
+Today we are sharing with you some foot pain exercises and also the many causes.

 Plantar Fasciitis Heel Pain Symptoms

 According to Footcare Facts, Plantar Fasciitis is the number one cause of foot pain and sufferers usually experience uncomfortable heel pain.
 This can be as a result of pregnancy, ill-fitting shoes, high arches or being overweight.

 You may also experience painful sharp, stabbing pain after physical activity.
 Whilst it generally affects one foot, it can also appear in both.
 Find out the other causes below.

 This infographic from heelthatpain outlines all the most common foot pain causes and also their symptoms.
 We would also recommend that if you wear stiletto’s, you view our post that shows you the dangers of wearing high heels and the nasty effects.

 So, here is the list of the most common recorded conditions.